slarmoo/.github/profile/webServices/webSocket/chat.md

 root.render(<Chat />);
 ```

-The main component `chat.jsx` introduces a state variable for the user's name and injects three sub-compenents.
+The main component `chat.jsx` introduces a state variable for the user's name and injects three sub-components.
 Notice that the setter for the `name` variable is passed as a prop into the `<Name/>` component.
 There are also three props passed into the `<Message/>` component.
 The first checks to make sure that the name field is not blank; the second is the user's name; and the third is a `Chatter` object that implements the frontend websocket connection.

 ```jsx
 export default function Chat() {